 - Expansion loss comparing the network output with the image level labels.

 - Constraint loss comparing the network output with the network output refined by a dense Conditional Random Field (CRF).

 At test time, a dense CRF was used for post processing.

 Methods that rely on raw CAM information tend to produce good segmentations only for discriminative parts of the image (i.e. parts of the image useful for the backbone classifier to distinguish between classes).
 To overcome this limitation, techniques like Adversarial Erasing and Region Growing are proposed.

 Distinct from the MIL and SSL techniques, Papandreou et al. present Expectation Maximization (EM) methods for learning the semantic segmentation task from both image level labels and bounding box annotations.
 When only image level labels are available, they consider the image values x and the image level labels z as observed variables and the pixel level segmentations y as latent (hidden) variables.
 The same framework can be adapted for bounding box annotations.
 Using the EM methods described in the paper, we can estimate the pixel level segmentations.

 There are also other methods like BoxSup which use region proposal methods and bounding box annotations for the WSSS task.
 For the sake of brevity, we have only explored a few key ideas from a small number of papers here.
 For more information, we recommend the following literature surveys and paper collections:

 - A Comprehensive Analysis of Weakly-Supervised Semantic Segmentation in Different Image Domains

 - Weakly Supervised Segmentation List — Github

-2. Weakly Supervised Object Localization
+2. Weakly Supervised Learning for Object Localization